abap2UI5/docs/docs/resources/who_uses.md

 ### Open Source Projects
 Do you maintain or contribute an open-source project using abap2UI5?
 Let the world know about it!
-Adding your project here can help others discover your work and even contribute to it.
+Adding your project here can help others discover your work and even contribute to it:

 |  Repository | Description |
 | ------------- | ------------- |